 PayPal now has a new, more modern interface for CiviCRM.
 Thanks to sponsorship from PayPal, CiviCRM offers "PayPal Checkout" (also referred to as "PayPal Smart Buttons" or "PayPal Smart Checkout").

 Last week saw the first CiviCRM sprint in New York city.
 For those new to the community or open source software sprints are probably a bit of a strange concept.
 I know I sometimes struggle to explain them to border control agents as I enter the US....

 This is just a quick reminder that as announced in August the CiviCRM release on 2 Jan 2019 will be the last release supporting PHP 5.5.

 As our North American colleagues (and those who have made the big trip over there) head into the governance sprint now seems like a good time to recap on product maintenance in CiviCRM.
 Product maintenance, as I discuss, is the monthly routine processes we do to incorporate patches & contributions into the CiviCRM product.
-This blog is kinda long & weedsy - so if it’s not for you then take a look at this baby octopus instead.

 Over the past year I have been volunteering time to help out in the effort to raise funds for the Hundertwasser Art Centre.
 In order to help the HAC project I have added a couple of reports that may be useful for other pledge users (or possibly sites that track money received through campaigns).